Cannabis and cannabis-infused products are certainly having their turn in the spotlight.

 When it comes to veterinary health products containing hemp seed derivatives, pet owners are encouraged to look for the appropriate notification number on the product label.

-Can I expect to find veterinary approved cannabis products in the future?
+Can I expect to find veterinary-approved cannabis products in the future?

 CVO confirms that there are ongoing studies designed to evaluate the safety and efficacy of CBD and cannabis-based products for animals.

-Following extensive research and clinical studies, cannabis product may one day receive approval from Health Canada.
+Following extensive research and clinical studies, cannabis products may one day receive approval from Health Canada.
 Any product approved for veterinary use must go through the appropriate legal pathways.
 Once approved for use, these products will have a visible drug identification number (DIN).

 Until products containing cannabis are approved by Health Canada and receive the appropriate identification number, pet owners are urged to keep their cannabis products away from their pets.